 · Use a mouth guard every time you’re on the ice.

-CHA is stressing that education be given to young players about respecting the boards around the rink, respecting their opponents, and learning the proper ways to give _ and receive _ contact before they are allowed to do it in a game.
-Players either don't know how to do it correctly, they put themselves or their opponents at risk, and it tends to result in illegal activity.
+CHA stresses young players are educated about respecting the boards around the rink, respecting their opponents, and learning the proper ways to give and receive contact before they are allowed to participate in contact games.
+When players do not know how to do it correctly, they put themselves or their opponents at risk and it tend to result in illegal activity.
 Many of these injuries that occur from body checking are actually penalties for boarding, high-sticking, elbowing, charging, and checking from behind.

 If, following a blow to the head or blow to the body that jolts the head, any player has any of the following signs or symptoms, CHA would recommend the player stop physical activity and be seen by a qualified healthcare professional.